LikhithaCT/IoT-Based-Smart-Trolley-System/README.md

-# 🛒 IoT Based Smart Trolley System
+# 🛒 IoT-Based Smart Trolley System Using NodeMCU ESP8266 and RFID for Automated Billing

 ##  Overview